Assertive Communication for Women

 Who will benefit

-Women who want to develop their self-confidence and communicate effectively and assertively with work colleagues at all levels.
+Women who want to become more confident and communicate more effectively with work colleagues at all levels.
+This assertive communication training also provides value in both client interactions and personal relationships.

 Content